dubilava/agmarkets/README.md

 ## Planned Changes

-The chapters will be organized in four parts: *Market Fundamentals*---chapters 1-3, *Price Relationships*---chapters 4-7, *Agricultural Policy*---chapters 8-9, and *Special Topics*--chapters 10-11.
+The chapters will be organized as follows:

+I.    Foundations of Markets and Price Determination
       1. Preferences and Demand
       2. Costs and Supply
       3. Markets and Prices
+II.
+Price Relationships
       4. Marketing System and Margins
       5. Spatial Integration and Trade
       6. Storage and Price Dynamics
       7. Futures Markets
+III.
+Risk and Policy
       8. Risk, Insurance, and Pricing Policy
-9. Negotiations and Trade Policy
+      9. International Negotiations and Trade Policy IV.
+Special Topics
-10. Agricultural Markets and Conflict
+      10. Conflict
-11. Agricultural Markets and Climate
+      11. Climate